Optical illusion: Perceptual organization

-Depth and motion perception
+Monocular depth and motion perception

 Illusions can be based on an individual's ability to see in three dimensions even though the image hitting the retina is only two dimensional.
 The Ponzo illusion is an example of an illusion which uses monocular cues of depth perception to fool the eye.
-But even with two-dimensional images, the brain exaggerates vertical distances when compared with horizontal distances, as in the vertical-horizontal illusion where the two lines are exactly the same length.
+But even with two-dimensional images, the brain exaggerates vertical distances when compared with horizontal distances, as in the vertical–horizontal illusion where the two lines are exactly the same length.

 In the Ponzo illusion the converging parallel lines tell the brain that the image higher in the visual field is farther away, therefore, the brain perceives the image to be larger, although the two images hitting the retina are the same size.
 The optical illusion seen in a diorama/false perspective also exploits assumptions based on monocular cues of depth perception.
 The M.C.
 Escher painting Waterfall exploits rules of depth and proximity and our understanding of the physical world to create an illusion.
 Like depth perception, motion perception is responsible for a number of sensory illusions.
 Film animation is based on the illusion that the brain perceives a series of slightly varied images produced in rapid succession as a moving picture.
 Likewise, when we are moving, as we would be while riding in a vehicle, stable surrounding objects may appear to move.
 We may also perceive a large object, like an airplane, to move more slowly than smaller objects, like a car, although the larger object is actually moving faster.
 The phi phenomenon is yet another example of how the brain perceives motion, which is most often created by blinking lights in close succession.

 The ambiguity of direction of motion due to lack of visual references for depth is shown in the spinning dancer illusion.
 The spinning dancer appears to be moving clockwise or counterclockwise depending on spontaneous activity in the brain where perception is subjective.
 Recent studies show on the fMRI that there are spontaneous fluctuations in cortical activity while watching this illusion, particularly the parietal lobe because it is involved in perceiving movement.